Understand the Risk vs. Reward Ratio You Should Apply to Effectively Manage Your Trades.

 The reward is the expected amount of profit you want to generate on a winning deal.

-To correctly manage risk, you should look for high probability trades with a risk/reward ratio of 1:2 or more.
+It would be best to look for high probability trades with a risk/reward ratio of 1:2 or more to manage risk correctly.
 It depends on how long you want to trade.

 For example, if you are a scalp trader looking to make only $30 on a trade, a stop loss of $15 is sufficient for a risk/reward ratio of 1: 2.

-However, if you are a swing trader or a position trader with a more extended period, your profit potential will be higher.
-If you choose $200 as your expected profit, you will need to set your stop loss at $100.
+However, your profit potential will be higher if you are a swing trader or a position trader with a more extended period.
+If you choose $200 as your expected profit, you must set your stop loss at $100.

 You need to set a higher-stop loss because small trends occur in the more significant movement over a more extended period.